• Home

 Instructions

 • Saute garlic and shallots) over medium heat on stovetop in a dutch oven until translucent.
-Add the mushrooms,truffle oil and the thyme bundle to the pan and add 1 tsp of salt and 1 tsp pepper and continue to saute by stirring occasionally until the water is released from the mushrooms (about 10 minutes).
+Add the mushrooms,truffle oil and the thyme bundle to the pan and add 1 teaspoon of salt and 1 teaspoon pepper and continue to saute by stirring occasionally until the water is released from the mushrooms (about 10 minutes).
 (You’ll see that after the mushrooms cook for a while - all at once the pan looks like you put about ½ cup of water in there and the the mushrooms kind of wilt and shrink up).

 • Add chicken broth, heavy cream and lemon juice all at once.
 Taste and add more salt and pepper if needed.
 Heat over medium heat until foamy and bubbly throughout while stirring continuously.
 Remove the thyme bundle once the soup is heated through.